Frequently Asked Questions: Access-on-Demand

 Violations include, but aren’t limited to:

-- Booking a ride for anyone other than the enrolled customer.
+- Booking a ride for someone other than the enrolled customer.

 - Riding without an active Access-a-Ride certification (or after eligibility has expired).